Accredited Level 3 Diploma Course

 Finally, you'll be given the business skills you need to run your own dog grooming business, including setting up as a mobile dog groomer which could prove a useful additional source of income.
 Diane Constantinides took the optional two week practical course and now runs her own very successful salon.

-Whether you simply want to earn an extra income or you're considering making dog grooming your full time career, we run a range of courses to help you achieve your ambition.
+Whether you simply want to earn an extra income or you're considering making dog grooming your full time career, we run a range of animal care courses to help you achieve your ambition.
 Visit the Animal Jobs Direct website for more details.

 Please get in touch with us for more information about this Dog Grooming Course.